Malawi–South Africa relations: Banda's apartheid-era policy

 Malawi was the only country in Africa to maintain diplomatic relations with South Africa during the apartheid era.
-Hastings Banda was the first black President ever to visit South Africa in 1971 and the first head of state of any foreign state to come since the United Kingdom's King George VI's royal visit in 1947.
-During his visit, Banda received a 21 gun salute and an official welcome from State President Jacobus Johannes Fouché.
-White students at the University of Stellenbosch applauded him and sang accolades.
-Following a state visit by the then South African Prime Minister John Vorster to Malawi the previous year in 1970, Banda was quoted to have said "We have to start talking to each other.
+Hastings Banda was the first black President ever to visit South Africa in 1971 and the first foreign head of state to come since the United Kingdom's King George VI's royal visit in 1947.
+During his visit, Banda received a 21-gun salute and an official welcome from State President Jacobus Johannes Fouché.
+White students at the Stellenbosch University applauded him and sang accolades.
+Following a state visit by South African Prime Minister John Vorster to Malawi in 1970, Banda was quoted as saying: "We have to start talking to each other.
 I go to South Africa.
 You come here.
 I allow your people to come here and see how the people live.
 This might not solve the problem today, next month, in five years, ten years, or even twenty years.
 But I honestly believe that this in the end is the only solution."
 His position on South Africa was that "It is only contact like this [between South Africa and Malawi] that can reveal to your people that there are civilised people other than white..."
-However his non-isolationist approach to the National Party ruled apartheid government alienated him from other African countries and Pan Africanist leaders who had just gained independence.
-By visiting South Africa, he had defied the 41 member Organisation of African Unity (OAU).
-Tanzania's government paper called on the OAU to expel Malawi in order to isolate Banda and, "further alienate Banda from all those who believe in the equality of man.".
-Kenyan newspaper, the Daily Nation, thought his visit would "set into motion a train of diplomatic events that may well make nonsense of Africa's commitment to the liberation of the millions of black people who still live under colonial or racist subjugation." if other African leaders followed suit.
-In response Banda called African leaders hypocrites, highlighting that they oppressed their own people but preached unity and equality.
+However, his non-isolationist approach to the National Party-ruled apartheid government alienated him from other African countries and Pan Africanist leaders who had just gained independence.
+By visiting South Africa, he had defied the 41-member Organisation of African Unity (OAU).
+Tanzania's government paper called on the OAU to expel Malawi in order to isolate Banda and "further alienate Banda from all those who believe in the equality of man."
+Kenyan newspaper the Daily Nation thought his visit to South Africa would "set into motion a train of diplomatic events that may well make nonsense of Africa's commitment to the liberation of the millions of black people who still live under colonial or racist subjugation" if other African leaders followed suit.
+In response, Banda called African leaders hypocrites, highlighting that they oppressed their own people but preached unity and equality.